VavelinDev/treelock/README.md

 # dlock - synchronization backed by your database

-dlock aims to be 100% reliable.
+**dlock** aims to be a deadly simple and reliable solution for distributed locking problem.
 Safety and simplicity is the top priority of dlock.
 Performance, still important, is the on the second place of it's consideration.

-But foremost, dlock is my first open source project and perhaps you may like it

-dlock is a repository-based lock, meaning the locks are backed by a centrally placed database.
+**dlock** is a repository-based lock, meaning the locks are backed by a centrally placed database.
-I've been using that simple approach in many business projects projects which became an inspiration for that project.
+I've been using that simple approach in many business projects, what finally became an inspiration for that project.
+Who knows, maybe you also use your database as a 100% reliable engine for distributed locking (?).

-Central database is what majority of standard business project has in place, out of the box we can say.
+Central database is what majority of standard business project has in place.
-Why not to use it as a distributed lock sync engine too?
+Why not to use it also as a lock synchronization engine too?
-Do you need an another lock orchestrator / engine?
-Do you need to introduce yet another block to your architecture, increasing the overall complexity?
+Do you need a separate lock orchestrator / solution?
+Do you have to introduce yet another block to your architecture, increasing the overall complexity?
 Perhaps not.
-I believe this is as simple as sufficient approach in many cases.
+I believe **dlock** ways is as simple as sufficient approach in many cases.

 The project is composed of 3 modules
 * **dlock-api**
 base interfaces for dlock implementations.
 It gives a good outline of dlock capabilities.
-Contains the key interface *KeyLock*, which is a humble API for working with locks.
+Contains the key interface _KeyLock_, which is a humble API for working with locks.
 * **dlock-core**
 base, abstract classes, common for all the specialized implementations (e.g. JDBC) such as: expiration policies, lock model, repository interfaces
 * **dlock-jdbc**
-JDBC implementation of *dlock* backed by your central database.
+JDBC implementation of **dlock** backed by your central database.
 Can be adapted to any SQL-standard database.
 Also, has a few unit and jmh tests to test performance, thread-safety and consistency

-All *dlock* implementations must be thread-safe.
+All **dlock** implementations must be thread-safe.
 That being said, a KeyLock instance can be shared by many threads.

-What's *KeyLock*? *KeyLock* is the main interface for dlock library.
+What's _KeyLock_? _KeyLock_ is the main interface for dlock library.
 You get and release your named (named by key) locks.

 dlock is as reliable as your database transactions are.